Henrywis/Capstone-project/README.md

 Project 3
 [] User can get job ranking and suggestion based on category clicks [x] dropdown for categories (consider icons too)
-[x] UI for either dropdown/categories/recommendation/profile - Implemented Carousel [x] User can see & edit their profile
+[x] UI for either dropdown/categories/recommendation/profile - Implemented Carousel & animation for Application page [x] User can see & edit their profile

 Project Week 4